Women for Women

 1. What are the benefits of membership?

-• Learn about regional issues impacting women and girls
+• Learn more about regional issues affecting women and girls.

-• Vote to decide which organizations receive grant funding.
+• Vote to decide how WFW grant funding is distributed.

 2. Can I sponsor a friend or family member’s membership?